 But there was a problem among the movie-going public, a big, big problem:

 Stanley Kubrick became aware that his movie, a clownish one subtitled How I learned to stop worrying and love the Bomb, would ready for distribution late within the same year as Failsafe.
 I have read that Kubrick insisted the studios release his movie first.
 In January.
 Why?
 Why must Doctor Strangelove be first?
 How in the name of sanity could Kubrick not know the public would jump like lemmings at their chance to escape?
-Surely after laughing hard at Doctor Strangelove no one would want to sober up and be reminded of the long, slow, anxious, very uncertain effort required to begin becoming engaged in mutual disarmament.
+Surely after laughing hard at Doctor Strangelove no one would want to sober up and be reminded of the long, slow, anxious, concerted effort required to begin becoming engaged in mutual disarmament.
 No one.
 This would have been foreseen by any film artist interested in human nature.
 (Also, I despise how Kubrick drastically lowered the box office take for Failsafe)

 As I see it, for the “group” known as the “body politic,” Kubrick was no Benjamin Franklin.
 Not helping us face our work, but only helping us to escape it.
 Not comedian but clown.
 It was no thanks to Kubrick that, in the end, we did manage to avoid a nuclear winter—only by a miracle!
 Only because the worker’s paradise went broke.
 It wasn’t inevitable.
 Disarmament?
 Today the North Koreans are desperately poor while still holding on to their communism, and their Bombs—but at least their Bombs don’t have an intercontinental capacity.
 Not yet.
 Mainland China, too, remains steadfastly communist.
 With Bombs, and with a manned space program.